-Since then, MotoGP races at Silverstone and Phillip Island have also been called off, taking the number of race cancellations up to five.
+Since then, MotoGP races at Silverstone and Phillip Island have also been called off, as well as the Japanese race at Motegi and the Italian GP at Mugello, taking the number of race cancellations up to seven.

-A calendar of between 10-12 European races is being planned, with the potential for flyaway races to be added to the end of this should conditions allow.
+A new calendar of 13 European races was revealed on June 11, with the potential for up to three flyaway races to be added to the end of the year should conditions allow.

 |March 8||Qatar - Moto2 and Moto3 only||Losail|

 |September 13||San Marino*||Misano|

 |October 25||Teruel||Motorland Aragon|

 |November 8||Europe||Ricardo Tormo|